dvcoffey/ps-classics/README.md

 ![](static/images/mockup.png)

-The live website can be found [here](https://flask-ps-classics-project.herokuapp.com/)
+The live website can be found [here](https://flask-ps-classics-project.herokuapp.com/).

 PS Classics is an online database dedicated to cataloging the games released for the original Playstation console.

 ## UX

-This website is designed with these users as the focus
+This website is designed with these users as the focus.

-- The Visitor
+### The Visitor
 Visitors can read about classic playstation games.

-- The Registered User
+### The Registered User
 The registered user has the ability to add games to the database, and edit their entries.

-- The Administrator.
+### The Administrator
 The Administrator has full control over the database.

 ## User Stories

-### The Casual User
+### The Visitor

-- As a visitor , I want to learn about classic playstation games.
+#### As a visitor , I want to learn about classic playstation games.
 I am directed to the website via an ad or social media.

 Visitors are greeted with the homepage and logo to confirm they are in the right place.

-- Now that I am on the website I would like to learn about playstation games.
+#### Now that I am on the website I would like to learn about playstation games.

 The homepage will display games to the user in thumbnails sorted by most recently added, most viewed and the ability to browse by genre.
 They also have access to the games page which will display a list of all games in the database in a larger card format with more details.